momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 # Introduction
 This guide gives an overview of all the steps required to officially port a map to Momentum Mod.
-The goal of porting is to make minimal changes necessary for the map to function.
+The goal of porting is two-fold:
+- Ensuring the map functions correctly
+- Conforming to a high standard of competitive integrity

+{{<hint info>}}

+Maps should not be significantly modified.
+It's very important to respect the spirit and intent of the map's design.

+{{</hint>}}

-You are free to port any publically available map with some exceptions:
+You are free to port any publicly available map with some exceptions:
 - Mappers can reserve/block porting of their maps using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeheNDY5A960u6GtXCHtt3s_2vZJL3o5tMJ_ZNbYOpb6cx5nQ/viewform).
 - Before porting make sure the map isn't on [this spreadsheet](https://docs.google.com/spreadsheets/d/1KHeWfhGUNpN267CXtPvVdf2h7eQbjPUhWVkE5NimYhg/edit?gid=2051215588#gid=2051215588).
+- You are not free to port maps created only for specific servers without explicit permission.
 - When in doubt, contact the mapper ( please don't spam them )

+If you have any questions feel free to ask for help in **#map-porting** channel on our [Discord](https://discord.gg/momentummod)!

 # Setup
-If you have any questions feel free to ask for help in **#map-porting** channel on our [Discord](https://discord.gg/momentummod)!

 1. Download [Lumper](https://github.com/momentum-mod/lumper), we will use it to modify the map
 2. Download the map you want to port (maps in **.bz2** format can be extracted using [7zip](https://www.7-zip.org/)):
     - [fastdl.me](https://main.fastdl.me/69.html) - Contains a huge collection of Surf, Bhop, and KZ maps